apaleslimghost/gist-publish-npm/readme.md

 ## Usage

 ```
-gist-publish-npm [gist-id, ...] [config]
+gist-publish-npm [gist-id, ...]
 ```

-Positional args are Gist IDs to publish, flags will be passed verbatim as [npm config vars](https://docs.npmjs.com/misc/config).
+Pass a list of Gist IDs to publish.

 ## This tool assumes: